OswaldAnalytics/OswaldAnalytics.github.io/about.md

 I see posts falling in the following major areas:

-1. Program overviews of useful programs.
+1. Overviews of useful programs.
 2. Things I wish I knew when I started graduate school.
 3. Scripts in different languages to make life easier.
 4. Discussions of articles I find interesting.